ayushsubedi/airlines_eda/README.md

 The problem statements are from https://community.amstat.org/jointscsg-section/dataexpo/dataexpo2009

-- When is the best time of day/day of week/time of year to fly to minimise delays?
-- Do older planes suffer more delays?
-- How does the number of people flying between different locations change over time?
 - How well does weather predict plane delays?
 - Can you detect cascading failures as delays in one airport create delays in others?
 Are there critical links in the system?